Guide for track day first timers

 OK, so now the car is ready, what do you do on the day of the event?

 Arriving at Wakefield.
 Drive in and find a spare carport in the two rows on the left.
 Take everything out of your car.
 Empty the glove box, pockets, and boot (including the spare tyre if you have one, tools and jack, etc).
-After everything is out of the car, head to scrutineering, take your paperwork, helmet and be fully dressed in the clothing you intend to drive in.
-Take your paperwork in for checking off, pick up your numbers and fix them to the car, taping the top and leading edge with tape supplied by the Club.
-Once the car is scrutineered, head back to your carport and wait for the call to the drivers meeting.
+After everything is out of the car, head to the registration office.You will need your club membership card, CAMS L2S or AASA licence, scrutineering and disclaimer paperwork.
+You will be registered for the day, get your track day attendance wrist band and club magnetic car numbers.
+Return to your car, affix the numbers, battery blue triangle and tow hooks and take your car to the scrutineering area.
+Take your paperwork, helmet and be fully dressed in the clothing you intend to drive in.
+After scrutineering, return your car to your parking space and head to the control tower and pick up your timing device, once affixed to your car, you are ready for the drivers briefing.
+Then simply follow the other drivers to the briefing as you have just made it past the most confusing part of your first track day.

 Arriving at Sydney Motorsport Park, South Circuit.
 The circuit is entered from the south side, off Ferrers Road.
 Turn left at the guard's shed, head down the hill and the track is on the right.
 After arriving, claim a space in the open carpark to the north of the control tower (there are no carports).
 Do the same as for Wakefield Park except the scrutineering is done in the garages of the control tower.
 In case of wet weather, gear can be stored in these garages after scrutineering is completed.

-At the drivers briefing, as a first timer, you will have been assigned an instructor who will drive your car with you in the passenger seat and explain the driving lines, apexes and braking points, etc., to get you around the circuit safely.
+DRIVERS BRIEFING.
+Listen for the call to attend the compulsory drivers briefing.
+The Clerk of Course will explain how the day will be run, explain important safety requirements, and identify the key officials who will ensure your day runs smoothly.
+As a first timer, you will be assigned an advisor who will drive your car with you in the passenger seat and explain the driving lines, apexes and braking points, etc., to get you around the circuit safely.
 He/she will do three laps and then swap seats with you and do three more laps giving pointers on where you should be and what you should be doing.
 Listen carefully.
+After this first run, you will drive on your own.

-That’s it.
+THAT'S IT.
 Apart from saying "have fun", which you will, remember that it's the nut behind the wheel that's the biggest performance improvement to lap times, not the bits bolted on.
+Many excellent club drivers participate in the standard classes and the biggest cheque book doesn’t necessarily have the best lap time.
 Dicing with someone in your class whose times are within half a second of yours is more exciting than winning by three seconds.

 See you at the track.